Our Classroom Saint is

 --------------

-Reading: We read the books Mary's Baby, I Just Like You, and Nicholas of Myra, Giver of Many Gifts this week.
+Reading: We read the book Sneezy the Snowman, The Snowy Day, and Grandma's Tiny House this week.
 We begin each story time with songs about the parts of the book (Front cover, back cover, title, and spine!") and how to read and write ("Top to bottom, left to right, left to write!").
 We predict what will happen next in each book.
 We also are learning what the Author and Illustrator do for each book.

-Writing: We used hexi snaps, scissors, markers, crayons, stick glue, paint brushes, linking blocks, and manipulative toys and craft materials this week to strengthen our hand muscles.
-All those things will help us to build those muscles and pincher fingers so we can hold our writing utensils correctly.
+Writing: We used modeling clay, paint, paint brushes, glue sticks, crayons, tweezers, lacing cards, stickers, block manipulatives, circle counters, dot markers, and pom poms this week to strengthen our hand muscles and pincher fingers so we can hold our writing utensils correctly.

 We learned that when we color, we should hold the crayon with a grip that seems like an alligator chomping down on the crayon or a crab's claw.
 It needs to be a three-point grip.
 We need to keep the students from using a fist grip.
 We talked about how we only color on the paper and that we have to use "little strokes for little folks" and not scribble with big lines.
 We need to use different colors on all our pages, because God made the world with lots of different colors in it.
 Finally, we need to color in the lines and color in all the white space.

-Alphabet: We do not learn our letters in alphabetical order.
+We do not learn our letters in alphabetical order.
 In our Handwriting Without Tears curriculum, we begin with letters with straight lines, then we move on to those with curved lines, and finally we learn about the ones with diagonal lines.
-We will continue to work on the letters we've already introduced: L, F, E, H, T, I, U, C, and O.
+We will continue to work on the letters we've already introduced: L, F, E, H, T, I, U, C, O, Q, and G.

 Science: We sing our "Weather Watcher" song and our "Seasons" song during Calendar Time.
-We learned that the weather helps us to identify which of the four seasons we are in: "Fall" typically has chillier weather when we have to wear a jacket and the colder weather brings a change of color to the leaves on the trees.
-The leaves also FALL off the trees during autumn!
-Even though it has been snowy, it is still Fall!
+We learned that the weather helps us to identify which of the four seasons we are in: "Winter".

 Social Studies: We recite the Pledge of Allegiance every day and will continue to stress how we have to thank God for allowing us to live in this great United States of America.